Samsung/Universum/doc/code_report.rst

 Running analysers from Universum config, you need to add ``code_report=True`` and result file argument mandatory must be set to ``"${CODE_REPORT_FILE}"``.
 ``"${CODE_REPORT_FILE}"`` is a pseudo-variable that will be replaced with the file name during execution.
-Also, you are able not to add ``code_report=True`` option and name file as you wish, in this case result file won't be processed according to the rules defined for analysers and step will be marked as ``Failed`` if there are any analysis issues found.
+Also, without ``code_report=True`` and result file may be called any name, as it won't be processed according to the rules defined for analysers.
+Such step will be marked as ``Failed`` if any analysis issues are found.

 .. note::
     When using Universum, if a file with analysis results is not added to artifacts, it will be deleted